lookquad/born-on/readme.md

 #### NOTE
 There can be a maximum of two inputs-
 1. Date of Birth in the following format
-    *   DD Name of Month (02 October).
+    *   Date followed by Name of Month  ( 02 October ).
 2. Name of Country

-The location can also be inserted at the run time by using any program or API that can provide the location using the IP address of the visitor.
+The name of country can also be inserted at the run time by using any program or API that can provide the location using the IP address of the visitor.

+The date in other formats may not be able to get the desied results as it is based on web scrapping.

 ## License